Japanese influence on Korean culture: Popular culture

 As a major economic power, Japan has played an influence on Asia for a long time.
 Especially after the spread of Japanese pop culture in East Asia, Japanese comics, Anime, pop music and TV dramas have become very popular.
 Japan has found that the commercial value of the pop culture industry is constantly improving, and it can provide a lot of help for the accumulation of capital.
 Therefore, Japan began to try its best to promote the popular culture industry.
-Despite the fact that Japan has invaded some of these countries, many people have strongly resisted Japan, and those who have not experienced the cruel aggression of the Middle Ages have no feeling about it.
+Despite the fact that Japan had invaded some of these countries, many people have strongly resisted Japan, and those who have not experienced the cruel aggression of the Middle Ages have no feeling about it.
 Asian adolescents are defined as one of the most audiences in this industry, and their enthusiasm for new things is not too much of a concern, and they will not delve into the source and history of such consumer goods.
 Therefore, the Japanese pop culture industry has had a great impact among Asian teenagers.